Explore spans

 Visualize and validate

-The trace drilldown view provides multiple ways to visualize a single trace, so you can validate assumptions and understand behavior from different angles.
+The drilldown provides multiple ways to visualize a single trace, so you can validate assumptions and understand behavior from different angles.
+Switch between the Dependencies, Gantt, and Flame views to:

 - Confirm where latency accumulates or where execution diverges.